Dragon Capital (firm): History

 In December 2020, the firm bought the industrial park in Riasne-2.
 In 2023, EBRD invested US$24.5 million in developing M10 Lviv Industrial Park.
 The first phase of M10 Lviv Industrial Park was completed in May 2024 and leased to Aurora Multimarket.

 In 2021, Dragon Capital acquired a controlling stake in Treeum, a leading Ukrainian online financial supermarket that manages business media resources including minfin.com.ua and finance.ua.
 In April 2021, Dragon Capital acquired UnexBank.
 In May 2021, owner Olena Prytula sold 100% of the corporate rights of Ukrainian online newspaper Ukrainska Pravda to Dragon Capital.
 Dragon Capital also supports the expansion of the Kyiv School of Economics.

 In July 2024, Dragon Capital fully exited its shareholder position in Arricano, which owns shopping centers in Kyiv, Zaporizhzhia, and Kryvyi Rih, according to a statement from Dragon Capital's press service.

 In November 2024, Dragon Capital's subsidiary DK Kyiv Outlet LLC completed the acquisition of 100% of the charter capital of Trade Solutions LLC, formerly part of DCH Investment Management.
 The acquired company owns and operates the Karavan Outlet shopping mall in Kyiv, according to a statement from DCH's press service.

 In early 2025, Dragon Capital sold the Omega-1 Logistic Complex in the Kyiv region to Rush LLC, the owner of the EVA retail chain.

 In February 2025, Dragon Capital Property Management announced the sale of the Borychiv business center in Kyiv, with the asking price set at 340 million UAH.

+In January 2025, Dragon Capital sold a minority stake in Ukrainska Prvada to Pluralis B.V., a Dutch fund managed by the American Media Development Investment Fund.